anthonyanso/RobertsonEduPortal/replit.md

   - Removed "OFFICIALLY SEALED" text and border styling from all seal implementations per user request
   - Fixed JSX style error in Results.tsx by converting string-style CSS to React object syntax
   - Enhanced error handling in Results page with specific user-friendly messages for PIN usage limits, expiration, and other scratch card issues
+  - Enhanced About page team section with high-quality profile images and fallback system for reliability
+  - Comprehensive responsive design improvements for Admission page with mobile-first layout optimization
+  - Fixed download button overlap issues with flexible layout and proper spacing on all screen sizes
+  - Enhanced all card sections with responsive padding, typography, and icon sizing for better mobile experience